TerribleEngineer/NginxController/README.md

 Include support for distributed logging mechanisms (fluentd or logstash)

-Include better HA support (incorporate Zookeeper to synchronize multiple containers running this application)
+Include better HA support (incorporate Zookeeper to synchronize configuration multiple containers running this application and keepalived for leader promotion; although leadership elections could be done with Zookeeper)